Learn something new every day More Info... by email

 Both vitamin D and vitamin D3 can be obtained from supplements.
 Vitamin D can also be obtained from many vitamin D-fortified foods such as cereal, dairy and juice.
 Vitamin D3, however, is not usually available from fortified foods.
 Instead, as a form of a supplement, it usually is available only in the form of a liquid or a pill.

 A vitamin D deficiency can result in weak and brittle bones in the elderly, which is referred to as osteoporosis.
 In young children it can result in rickets, which is also a disease of the bones.
 The reason for this is that vitamin D helps the body to absorb calcium and balances the levels of calcium and phosphorus in the body.
 Both minerals are essential for strong bones, but when phosphorus levels rise too high, it can result in weak and brittle bones.
-Vitamin D and vitamin D3 can also help to protect the body against cancer, a weak immune system, influenza, depression and anxiety.
+Taking both vitamin D and vitamin D3 can also help to protect the body against cancer, a weak immune system, influenza, depression and anxiety.

 One cannot overdose from vitamin D and vitamin D3 when they are consumed naturally from food or when they are produced by ultraviolet light.
 An overdose, however, can occur when it is taken in the form of supplements.
 The recommended daily intake is only 400 international units (IU) per day.
 Symptoms of an overdose can include dehydration, constipation, vomiting, loss of appetite and fatigue.
 The long-term side effects of taking vitamin D supplements might include heart disease and premature aging.